 Thus, I could put the concern with the cause of tension and the resulting discomfort off for a while.
-At the same time, dealing with my own feelings became increasingly unfamiliar to me and, from a certain degree of tension, even unpleasant.
+At the same time, dealing with my feelings became increasingly unfamiliar to me and, from a certain degree of tension, even unpleasant.
 I was helpless.
-Unpleasantries cause defence and uncertainty And it isn’t unlikely to assume that most would rather avoid it.
-Especially when there are no good solutions in sight and for that, it is to be suspected that there are no solutions at all.
+Unpleasantries cause defence and uncertainty, And it isn’t unlikely to assume that most would rather avoid it.
+Especially when there are no good solutions in sight, and for that, it is to be suspected that there are no solutions at all.

-Therefore, I couldn’t make the experience that I can reduce stress and thus also tension and discomfort through relaxation.
+Therefore, I couldn’t make the experience that I can reduce stress and thus also tension and discomfort through relaxation by that time.

-This experience can be caught up and the targeted use of relaxation both in everyday life as well as additional challenges can be rehearsed.
+But this experience could be caught up, and the targeted use of relaxation both in everyday life as well as additional challenges could be rehearsed.

-Of course, the question of what has led to getting so much distance from oneself that one has to go in search of the connection between his emotions, thoughts and physical sensations.
-However, that would lead to the endless lands of psychology – and there is already much that has been written just waiting to be found and read.
+Of course, we can ask why we got so distanced from ourselves.
+We can decide to go and search for the reasons in following the connections of emotions, thoughts and sentiences.
+That however would lead into the endless field of psychology – and there waits much that has been already written just waiting to be found and read.

-My hope simply is that HeilÜben can relieve some stress and give some inspiration for a self-controlled and harmonic life.
+I hope that HeilÜben can relieve stress and give some inspiration for a self-controlled and harmonic life.

-With my HeilÜben I found naturally and without pretty words piece by piece more of myself.
-I experienced how enriching better access to oneself is and with what high intensity he has a relaxing and thus healing effect on my body. so I learned to take him seriously.
+With my HeilÜben, I naturally and without pretty words found piece by piece more of myself.
+I experienced how enriching better access to oneself is and with what high intensity he has a relaxing and thus healing effect on my body.
+So I learned to take it seriously.
 The thing is not difficult in itself, only my inner threshold of unpleasant sensations (through feelings of embarrassment and failure) and comparatively little good experience seemed for a while almost too high.

-If you too should clearly feel an inner defence threshold, calmly let the feelings come to your mind, then just set them aside in your attention and focus once more on the line of reasoning in the text.
+If you too should feel an inner defence threshold, calmly let the feelings come to your mind, then just set them aside in your attention and focus once more on the logic of the text.